-If you want to calculate new XIV values you will have to implement the formulas guided by what I explained here.
+If you want to calculate new XIV values you will have to implement the formulas guided by what I explained here or by using the model definition above.
 It is good that you implement how to calculate the data in order to have a better understanding of the XIV dynamics.
-The XIV historical prices or the VXX prices are available from yahoo finance and you can use them to keep on updating the model since I may not update it regularly.
+The XIV historical prices are available from yahoo finance.
+The VIX future prices are available at the CBOE website.
+You can use them to keep on updating the model since I may not update it regularly.
 The VXX data back to 2004 is here.

-You may not have time or do not wish to implement the pricing formulas or want future XIV forecasts based on XIV values.
+You may not have time or do not wish to implement the pricing formulas or want future XIV forecasts based on VIX futures values.
 I sell for 25 US$, or its equivalent on any currency accepted by paypal, the same spreadsheet with a data model for historical and future forecasted data.
 It includes:

 1) Pricing formulas.

 2) Forecast future values based on VIX futures values, with random market noise to see different outcomes.

 3) Latest data update, and future updates if you don’t manage to do them.

 4) Front month VIX futures, contango and backwardation data up to 2004.

-Besides the historical and modelling data it has the advantage that you can understand how the VIX futures define the VIX price.
-You may also use it to make forecasts of how the VIX will be affected depending on future VIX futures prices.
+Besides the historical and modelling data it has the advantage that you can understand how the VIX futures determine the XIV price.
+You may also use it to make forecasts of how the XIV will be affected depending on future VIX futures prices.
 It includes XIV price forecasts based on VIX futures values, with which you can play with, to estimate what the XIV price will be depending on different scenarios.